KILTprotocol/kilt-workshop-101/2-claim.md

 const claim = new Kilt.Claim(ctype, rawClaim, claimer)
 ```

+## Create the RequestForAttestation object
-## Build the RequestForAttestation object, which will be send to a potential attester
+Here we will build the RequestForAttestation object, which will be send to a potential attester

 ```javascript
 const requestForAttestation = new Kilt.RequestForAttestation(claim, [], claimer)